ryandhasgit/Comedy/Headlines.md

 chatgpt therapist to require bitcoin #news

-transcript: zepporah at the inn zepporah at the inn, a one-woman monologue
+transcript: zipporah at the inn zipporah at the inn, a one-woman monologue a monologue